Christopher119/PP3-Averland-Adventures/README.md

 4. Had to remove the game_over() function from both intro and battle due to cyclical import errors.
 Removed to prevent errors.
 (Perhaps a separate script for it would work?)<br>

 5. Parsing errors not being caught correctly by try/except statements.
-Took all input as a string and parsed comparions using str() to prevent it.
+Took all input as a string and parsed comparions using str() to prevent it.<br>

+6. Player values not updating after I split the app into multiple projects.
+Required the creation of an update method within the Player class.<br>

 # Deployment